duh-rpc/duh.go/README.md

 * GRPC is more complex than is necessary for high-performance, distributed environments.
 * GRPC implementations can be slower than expected (Slower than standard HTTP)
 * Using GRPC can result in more code than using standard HTTP
-* GRPC is not suitable for the public Web based APIs
+* GRPC is not suitable for public web-based APIs

-For a deeper dive and benchmarks of GRPC with standard HTTP in golang See [Why not GRPC](docs/why-not-grpc.md)
+For a deeper dive and benchmarks of GRPC with standard HTTP in golang, see [Why not GRPC](docs/why-not-grpc.md).

 ## Why not REST?
-Many who embrace RPC style frameworks do so because they are fleeing REST either because of the simple semantics of RPC or for performance reasons.
-In our experience REST is suboptimal for a few reasons.
+Many who embrace RPC-style frameworks do so because they are fleeing REST either because of the simple semantics of RPC or for performance reasons.
+In our experience, REST is suboptimal for a few reasons.
 * The hierarchical nature of REST does not lend itself to clean interfaces over time.
 * REST performance will always be slower than RPC
 * No standard error semantics
 * No standard streaming semantics
 * No standard rate limit or retry semantics

-For a deeper dive on REST See [Why not REST](docs/why-not-rest.md)
+For a deeper dive on REST, see [Why not REST](docs/why-not-rest.md).

-### What's good about DUH-RPC Spec
+### What's good about the DUH-RPC Spec
-* Consistent Error Handling, which allows libraries and frameworks to handle errors uniformly.
+* Consistent error handling, which allows libraries and frameworks to handle errors uniformly.
 * Consistent RPC method naming, no need to second guess where in the hierarchy the operation should exist.
-* You can use the same endpoints and frameworks for both private and public facing APIs, with no need to have separate tooling for each.
+* You can use the same endpoints and frameworks for both private and public-facing APIs, with no need to have separate tooling for each.
-* Keeps the good parts of REST.
-Stateless, Cachable, Intermediates, Security
+* Keeps the good parts of REST: stateless, cacheable, intermediates, security
 * The API can be interrogated from the command line via curl without the need for a special client.
 * The API can be inspected and called from GUI clients like [Postman](https://www.postman.com/), or [hoppscotch](https://github.com/hoppscotch/hoppscotch)
 * Use standard schema linting tools and OpenAPI-based services for integration and compliance testing of APIs
 * Design, deploy and generate documentation for your API using standard OpenAPI tools
-* Consistent client interfaces allow for a set of standard tooling to be built to support common use cases.
-  Like `retry` and authentication.
+* Consistent client interfaces allow for a set of standard tooling to be built to support common use cases like `retry` and authentication.
-* Payloads can be encoded in any format (Like ProtoBuf, MessagePack, Thrift, etc...)
+* Payloads can be encoded in any format (like ProtoBuf, MessagePack, Thrift, etc.)

 ## The DUH-RPC Spec
-You can read all the details of the spec [here](docs/spec.md)
+You can read all the details of the spec [here](docs/spec.md).

 ## Existing RPC Options
-There are already plenty of frameworks to choose from.
+There are already plenty of frameworks to choose from:
-* GPRC
+* GRPC
 * https://dubbo.apache.org
 * [GRPC Web](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-WEB.md)
 * [DRPC](https://github.com/storj/drpc)